-Opening statement by Xiaoyu Zhao, ADB Vice President, at the Tajikistan Development Forum, Dushanbe, Tajikistan
+Opening statement by ADB Vice President Xiaoyu Zhao at the Tajikistan Development Forum on December 3, 2010 in Dushanbe, Tajikistan

 Your Excellency President Rahmon, Your Excellency Prime Minister, Distinguished Vice Prime Ministers, Ministers, Ambassadors, Heads of Delegations, Ladies and Gentlemen

 On behalf of the Asian Development Bank (ADB), I would like to express our sincere appreciation to the leadership of Tajikistan for organizing this important Development Forum and inviting us to participate.
 We appreciate the broad-based participation by the development community, including non-traditional partners.
 We are also pleased by the breadth and depth of the cooperation between the Government of Tajikistan and the Donor Coordination Council in preparing the agenda and presentations for the Forum.

 Tajikistan has experienced robust economic growth accompanied by significant poverty reduction.
 This continued through the second half of 2008 and the onset of the global economic downturn.
 Certainly, the crisis did affect the country.
 However, with improved macroeconomic management and the support of the international development community, the economic recovery is well underway and the medium-term outlook is cautiously optimistic.